Vishalpandey1799/Murf-AI-Voice-Agent/README.md

-# 🎙️ Murf AI Voice Agent Challenge – Day 1 to 5 Progress
+# 🎙️ Murf AI Voice Agent Challenge – Day 1 to 6 Progress

 Welcome to my journey through the **Murf AI Voice Agent 30-Day Challenge**!
 I'm building a smart and interactive **voice agent** using Murf AI's powerful TTS capabilities and integrating it with real-time tech like **AssemblyAI, FastAPI**, and **LLM APIs**.

 ---

-## ✅ Days Completed: 1 to 5

 ### 🗓️ Day 1 – Kickoff & Setup